keptn/lifecycle-toolkit/docs/content/en/docs/api-ref/_index.md

 ---
-title: CRD Reference
+title: API Reference
 description: Reference information about the KLT CRDs
-weight: 200
+weight: 100
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-This section provides comprehensive reference information about the YAML files that create the
-[Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that are defined for the Keptn Lifecycle Toolkit.
+This section provides comprehensive reference information about the [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that are defined for the Keptn Lifecycle Toolkit.